Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis: Expression of Stokes matrices via the boundary values of solutions of isomonodromy equations

-\begin{defi} We call $A$ the (regularized) asymptotics of the solution $\Phi(u)$ of isomonodromy equation \eqref{isoeq} at the "infinite point" $u_1\ll\cdots\ll u_n$, and denote by $\Phi(u;A)$ the solution of \eqref{isoeq} with the asymptotics $A$. \end{defi} The meaning of the infinite point will become clear in Section \ref{closureStokes}.
-In the rest of this section, we will derive an explicit formula of the Stokes matrices $S_\pm(u,\Phi(u;A))$ via the asymptotics $A$, i.e., Theorem \ref{mainthm}.
+\end{pro} We remark that the ordered product in \eqref{reverse} is reverse to the one in \eqref{11stronger}, and Proposition \ref{reverseasym} will be used in the proof of Theorem \ref{introcor} in Section \ref{pf:introthm3}. \begin{defi} We call $\Phi_0$ the boundary value of the solution $\Phi(u)$ of isomonodromy equation \eqref{isoeq} at $u_{\rm cat}$.
+And for any $\Phi_0\in\Herm(n)$, we denote by $\Phi(u;\Phi_0)$ the solution of \eqref{isoeq} with the boundary value $\Phi_0$. \end{defi} The meaning of the infinite point will become clear in Section \ref{closureStokes}.
+In the rest of this section, we will derive an explicit formula of the Stokes matrices $S_\pm(u,\Phi(u;\Phi_0))$ via the boundary value $\Phi_0$, i.e., Theorem \ref{mainthm}.